 Ecology Building Society saving accounts top the Ethical Consumer’s list of most ethical saving accounts.
 Ecology provides mortgages for eco homes and similar sustainable developments that have traditionally been difficult to get a mortgage on.

 This sustainable development is funded through its savings accounts.
 These accounts are simple and transparent and can be accessed online or by post.

 If you are looking for an ethical savings account, then Charity Bank is banking with a difference.
 Not only does the bank lend to charities, but is a charity itself.

 Don’t worry, it is fully regulated by the FSA meaning your savings are guaranteed.
 The bank supports 1,000 charities and community organisations, and says it has “improved the lives of 3.5m people”.

 Transparency is key to the bank.
 Customers can track where money has gone by following projects it has invested in on the website.
 Charity Bank also offers various ethical savings accounts for adults.

 Ethical Cash ISAs

-If this has inspired you to switch to a more ethical bank then you’ll be pleased to hear that now is a good time to move your money, as you can now reliably switch account in just seven days.
+If this has inspired you to switch to a more ethical bank then you’ll be pleased to hear that now is a good time to move your money.
+This is because you can now reliably switch accounts in just seven days.
 This is definitely a lot less hassle than it used to be.